Is A Biological Heart Valve or Mechanical Heart Valve Right For You?

 The following is one of the bench studies I participated in to demonstrate the use of chemical treatments to improve the durability of biological tissues in cardiac surgery:

 Liao K., Frater R.W.M., LaPietra A., Ciuffo G., Ilardi C.F., Seifter E. Time-Dependent Effect of Glutaraldehyde on the Tendency to Calcify of Both Autografts and Xenografts.
 Annals of Thoracic Surgery 1995 Aug.; 60 (2 suppl.): S343-7

 Another recent version of pig valve prosthesis is also available in our operating rooms.
 It is prepared without an actual mounting frame.
 The difference here is that a portion of the pig aorta is harvested and preserved along with the valve attached to it.
 This type of valve prosthesis can be used to implant a valve with a larger diameter or to replace that portion of the aorta known as the Aortic Root when needed.
 The following is a picture of this new type of valve:

 The important thing to remember about biological valves is that they function exactly like human valves and do not need life long coumadin therapy because they do not tend to form blood clots on their natural biologic surface.

 Unlike the mechanical valves, though, their duration is not unlimited.
 With time they tend to wear out and stiffen and compromise their function.
-In patients with a long life expectancy they might even need need to be replaced with a second valve.
+In patients with a long life expectancy they might even need to be replaced with a second valve.
 The latest biological valves are treated with special chemicals that delay the calcification and stiffening process.

-These treatments give improved durability, especially in the older patients.
+These treatments give improved durability, especially in older patients.
 As you can imagine the goal of all research efforts in this field is to create the perfect valve, with unlimited duration and virtually no clotting complications.